📋 Key Takeaways

 1. FlowForma

-FlowForma is an AI-powered operations automation tool tailored for IT incident management processes, built for enterprises using Microsoft 365 and SharePoint.
-Business users can log, route, escalate, and resolve incidents, all without developer support.
+FlowForma is an AI-powered automation tool tailored for IT incident management processes, built for enterprises using Microsoft 365 and SharePoint.
+Business users can log, route, escalate, and resolve incidents.

 Its Agentic AI and AI Copilot features build workflows from prompts, diagrams, or voice.
 Features like escalation logic, SLA tracking, and real-time dashboards help teams resolve issues quickly and stay compliant.